 - Children under 5 eat free.
 Children 6-12 are $10 per child and should order from the kid’s menu.

 The Prices of Specialty Dining on Royal Caribbean

 The specialty restaurants on Royal Caribbean mostly charge a flat rate.
 It is commonly known as the cover charge.
-For that rate, you can eat as much as you want.
-So, enjoy and indulge yourself in all the starters, mains, and desserts as this will be included in the rate.
+For this rate, you can eat as much as you want.
+So, enjoy and indulge yourself in all the starters, mains, and desserts, as they will be included in the rate.

 However, there are some exemptions to this package.
-For example, the steakhouse Chops Grille, they charge an additional fee for every second main course you ordered.
-However, you can still enjoy their starters, sides, and desserts as much as you want for no additional fee.
+For example, the steakhouse Chops Grille charges an additional fee for every second main course you ordered.
+But you can still enjoy their starters, sides, and desserts as much as you want for no additional fee.
 Another exempted dining spot is the Izumi Sushi.
-They are one of the only specialty restaurants on Royal Caribbean that is still priced à-la-carte.
+They are one of the only specialty restaurants in the Royal Caribbean that are still priced à-la-carte.